-Mark Foggin is a partner at Public Works, a management consultant firm helping nonprofit, public sector and other mission-driven organizations that focus on economic and community development.
-He previously spent more than a dozen years in the Bloomberg and Giuliani administrations.
+Mark Foggin is a civic sector management consultant firm helping nonprofit, public sector and other mission-driven organizations that focus on economic and community development.
+He previously co-founded the consulting firm Public Works Partners and, before that, spent more than a dozen years in the Bloomberg and Giuliani administrations.
 Mark has lived in four of the five boroughs and is an enthusiastic multimodal commuter.

 Benjamin Kabak is the author of Second Avenue Sagas, a widely read blog that focuses on issues involving mass transit in New York City.
 He is a graduate of NYU Law School and an attorney at Bortstein Legal Group in Manhattan.

 Theodore A. Moore is the Senior Director of Policy at the New York Immigration Coalition where he supports the development of local and regional campaigns.
 He brings over 15 years of non-profit and political advocacy experience, having previously worked as a Senior Policy Analyst for former NYC Council Speaker Melissa Mark-Viverito in the Policy & Innovation Division, as the National Lead Organizer with the Restaurant Opportunities Center United (ROC-United), with ALIGN: The Alliance for a Greater New York, and with the Working Families Party.
 Theo is also a founding member of New Kings Democrats and also serves on the Board of Directors of the Brooklyn movement Center, a Black-led, membership-based organization of primarily low-to-moderate income Central Brooklyn residents.
 He’s a lifelong resident of Brooklyn, born and raised in the East Flatbush section of the borough, and a long-suffering Mets fan.